 Tell us how your film came about.

-What was the atmosphere like on the set?
+What was the atmosphere like during the shooting?

 A few words about your actors?